Tokenizing Motion: A Generative Approach for Scene Dynamics Compression

-\textbf{Subjective Quality.} Subjective visual quality comparisons of proposed Dynamics-Codec and VVC are shown in Figure~\ref{fig:5}.
-Specifically, reconstructions of test sequence 031 at 10 kbps, sequence 029 at 6 kbps and sequence 034 at 5 kbps are provided.
-The motion dynamics of each sequence are shown in first columns in the format of y-t space-time slices by concatenating 5-pixels-wide samples obtained from each of 50 frame.
-The sampled positions are indicated by red-dash lines in the first frame.
-The sampled dynamics present the motion patterns in sampled position and it can be seen that our method can accurately reconstruct the temporal trajectory of the objects.
-Then, 10 full reconstructed frames from each sequence are presented for video content comparison.
-It can be observed that, under ultra-low bit-rate, VVC reconstructions exist annoying blocking effects, while the Dynamics-Codec generates more visual-pleasing reconstructions with decent motion accuracy.
+Subjective visual quality comparisons of proposed Dynamics-Codec and comparison methods are shown in Figure~\ref{fig:subj}.
+Specifically, reconstructions of motion dynamics sequence at 6kbps and JVET-GFV~\cite{gfvc-ctc} sequence at 10kbps are provided.
+Two reconstructed frames from each sequence are presented for subjective comparison.
+It can be observed that, under ultra-low bit-rate, VVC~\cite{vvc} and ECM~\cite{ecm} reconstructions exist annoying blocking effects, DCVC-FM~\cite{dcvc-fm} reconstructions are blurry, and TPSM~\cite{tpsm} reconstructions show obvious deformation with larger objects movements, while the Dynamics-Codec generates more visual-pleasing reconstructions with decent motion accuracy.
 These results demonstrate the robust generation capability of proposed motion-driven decoder for both high-quality generation and generalizability across diverse scenes.